 On the left, you see in blue the zones where the unit can walk.
 When I pick a destination in the game, the unit automatically computes the best path to reach this point in the minimal time.

 Unity’s AI/Navigation system

 A great advantage of using well-featured game engines such as Unity is that you’re offered super-powerful functionalities with minimal setup.
-This is particularly true for AI behavior.
+This is particularly true for AI behaviour.
 Back in the days, having a unit move from one point to another required you to implement a search algorithm yourself.
-Now, we can leverage Unity’s AI/Navigation system: it is a very user-friendly way of adding complex moving abilities to your characters – basically, they’ll be able to navigate around your scene and find optimal paths to reach their destination points.
+Now, we can leverage Unity’s AI/Navigation system: it is a very user-friendly way of adding complex moving abilities to your characters – basically, they’ll be able to navigate around your scene and find optimal paths to reach their destination points “on their own”.

 As you see in the animation above, to allow for this algorithm to work, you need to have a grid representation of the scene – in Unity, this is the “navigation mesh” (or “nav mesh”), a mapping of all walkable and blocked areas that will be used to compute paths.
 Once this nav mesh is prepared, or “baked”, any navigation agent can move around towards its assigned destination along the optimal path, as calculated by the A* algorithm.

 Implementing the navigation

 The first thing we need to do is to add a “Nav Mesh Agent” component to our character prefabs.
 For now, we can keep the default settings, but you can also do a few tests and change the parameters if you wish (here for example I changed the speed and acceleration):

 Then, we have to mark our ground as “a navigation surface” so that Unity knows it has to bake a navigation mesh it.
 To do that, we just need to select our “Terrain” object, open the Unity’s “AI > Navigation” panel, switch to the “Object” tab and mark this object as a “navigation static”!
 This will register it as a static surface that is part of the environment and used for the nav mesh.